lexi-lambda/hackett/README.md

   - Typeclasses
   - Type-aware/type-directed macros

-Here are some of the features that I am currently working on:
+Here are some of the features that still need to be implemented for a minimal release:

   - Kindchecking
   - Exhaustiveness checking